Team302/Battery-Logger-5987/README.md

 python main.py
 ```

-Open your browser and go to http://127.0.0.1:5000 to access the web interface.
+Open your browser and go to http://127.0.0.1:5000 to access the web interface
+In addition, you can access the logger from any device connected to the same network; go to: IPADDRESS:5000 (for example 192.168.1.10:5000)

 ## Setup and Usage on Raspberry Pi
 1. Install Required Packages